SyncfusionExamples/syncfusion-winui-tools-calendardatepicker-examples/README.md

-## WinUI Calendar control samples
+## WinUI CalendarDatePicker control samples
-This repository contains the samples that demonstrate the functionalities of WinUI Calendar control.
+This repository contains the samples that demonstrate the functionalities of WinUI CalendarDatePicker control.

 <table>
  <tr>